 Observed each year on April 8th, National All Is Ours Day takes us along three views of appreciation.
-Either celebrate both approaches to the day or pick the one that best suits you.
+Celebrate each of the approaches to the day or pick the one that best suits you.

 The first approach to the day can be looked at as a time to reflect on all of the beauty of nature and all the wonderful things in life.
 Rarely do we have the time to explore all that nature offers us.
 Something as simple as the variety of birds that inhabit a local park or backyard can surprise us.
 Venturing further out, we can discover our National Parks or trail system.
 Whether we look up to the skies or closer at the new spring blooms, taking in our surroundings is a spectacular gift to enjoy.